dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

 **Discovery Part 1 (Unredacted), Pages 75–76**
 **Redacted Report**: Davis not named; his statement was entirely removed.

-Unredacted content:
 > “Davis stated he never saw Ringgold with a firearm... said he did not hear any threats and believed Ringgold was trying to calm things down.”

-This statement directly refutes the prosecution’s narrative.
-Its redaction was not accidental—it was strategic and prejudicial.

 ---